aacanakin/glim/roadmap.md

 - app structure
     + parametrized paths (i.e parametric static folder)
 - config
-    + the framework component configurations may be placed outside the `glim` dict
     + facades should be removed from config
     + providers should be added to config after ServiceProvider implementation
 - facades